BEN FRANKLIN SHOULD HAVE SAID ELECTRONS ARE POSITIVE? Wrong.

 an enormous amount

-of charge inside, even though they may have "zero charge" on average.
+of movable charge inside, even though they may be "neutral" and so have

 Are you confused yet?

-All metals contain huge amounts of movable electrons.
-During an electric
+All metals contain enormous amounts of free, movable electrons.
+During an

-current it is these electrons which flow.
-However, each electron is near
+electric current it's these electrons which flow along.
+However, each

-extra charges on a wire create a very noticeable electrical imbalance
+Yet extra charges on a wire also create a very noticeable electrical

 It isn't so strange that we might accidentally assume that the

-extra charges are the only charges on the wire.
-Yet in reality, electric
+extra surface charges are the metal's only charges.
+Yet in

-currents happen in the "ocean" of the wire, and the extra "teacup" on the
+reality, electric currents happen in the "ocean" of the wire, and the

-value of electric current in a conductor is higher at the surface than it
+of electric current in a conductor is higher at the surface than it is

-frequencies, the charges in a thin "skin" on the surface of large
+only the charges in a thin "skin" on the surface of large wires are the

-wires are the charges which move.
-For circuits involving high-current
+charges which move.
+For circuits involving high-current and

-surface of the conductors, so use inexpensive hollow conductors.
-All the
+conductors, so use inexpensive hollow conductors.
+All the heating takes

-heating takes place on the surface, and not deep within the metal.
+place on the surface, and not deep within the metal.
+But note well that

 ELECTRIC CHARGES ARE INVISIBLE?
 No.Electric charges are easily visible to human eyes, even though their motion is not.
 "Electricity" is not invisible!
 Never has been.
 When you look at a metal wire, you can see the charges of electricity which would flow during electric currents.
 They are silvery/metallic in color.
 They give metals their mirrorlike shine.
 Some metals have other colors as well, brass and copper for instance.
 Yet in all cases, the "metallic"-looking stuff is the metal's electrons.
 A dense crowd of electrons looks silvery; "electric fluid" is a silver liquid.
 And if metals weren't full of movable electrons, they wouldn't look metallic.

 During electric currents in metals, the atoms stay still, but the silvery